 Cuarto Dinamo/Acoconetla Rock Climbing

-The Fourth Dinamo area is home to some splitter (as well as some not-so-splitter) basalt cragging that would be classic 1-2 pitch stuff in yosemite valley.
+The Cuarto Dinamo (or Acoconetla) area is home to some splitter (as well as some not-so-splitter) basalt cragging that would be classic 1-2 pitch stuff in Yosemite Valley.

 It's mostly trad climbing, with some bolted routes and some bolted variations.
 Most anchors and rappels are fat bolted stations, and most things were set up to rap with a single rope.
-One small note: a number of the splitter cracks I played with here had wide sections, so it's worth lugging the big metal up the hill if you have it lying around.
+One small note: a number of the splitter cracks here have wide sections, so it's worth lugging the big metal up the hill if you have it lying around.

 From the parking lot, walk up the road for five minutes, past a creek, until the road takes a sharp turn left.
 Instead of following the road, go right here at the hairpin and find a well beaten approach trail that soon rises rapidly into the thick scrub.
 Initially, follow the best looking trail at any intersections.
 After a few minutes, the trail passes next to a large pine whose trunk splits into an obvious three-pronged trunk system above.
 Just after this landmark is a tricky trail split at a smaller tree.
-Follow the obvious trail directly up for a denser dustier experience, or get on the main trail that initially wasn't obvious to me: step back down at that smaller tree and appear to contour on trail until it also rises steeply to the crags.
-This trail pops out near the base of some good crack climbing.
-10-20 minutes from the car.
+Follow the obvious trail directly up for a denser dustier experience, or continue on the main trail by stepping back down at that smaller tree and contour until it rises steeply to the crags.
+This trail pops out near the base of Las Gamuzas route.
+It's a 10-20 minute hike from the car.

 Climbing Season For the Central Mexico area.